 Becoming an owner-operator trucker allows you to become your own boss.
-Growing your business as an owner-operator can come with some challenges but many rewards as well.
+Growing your business and career as an owner-operator can come with some challenges but many rewards as well.
+With that said, you are going to want to be an expert before you get started.
 Making more money as a trucking owner-operator is essential to surviving in the trucking industry.

 Being an owner-operator can be lucrative but comes with a lot of responsibilities.
 It takes being smart with your money and a need to build a strong repour.
 Below are five tips on how to make the most money as a trucking owner-operator.